HowestDAE/DAE14-Jeroen-Denayer/README.md

 ## My version

-This section gives an overview on which parts of the original game I plan to make.
+This section gives an overview of which parts of the original game I plan to make.

 I will re-create the Badeline boss fight from Chapter 6 called reflection in as much detail as possible.
 <div align="left">